In this document the terms ‘python package’ and ‘python distribution’ are used to mean the following:

 - monkey patch anything within the

-- use functionality of aiida or it’s classes, which is marked as implementation detail, examples include functions, methods and classes starting with an underscore, ‘_‘.
+- in general, use a functionality of AiiDA or its classes which is marked as implementation detail: examples include functions, methods and classes starting with an underscore symbol: _.

 When to Contribute instead¶

 In case it is unclear wether a certain functionality should be part of a plugin or of AiiDA itself, first ask yourself the following questions: